MikeR94/CI-Project-Portfolio-3/README.md

     * How do I add a time delay in Python?
 [Link](https://www.geeksforgeeks.org/how-to-add-time-delay-in-python/)
     * How do I add colours to the Python terminal?
 [Link](https://www.geeksforgeeks.org/print-colors-python-terminal/)
     * How do I add a date countdown in Python?
 [Link](https://www.sololearn.com/Discuss/1530780/how-can-i-get-python-to-countdown-to-a-set-date-in-the-future)
-    * How can I print my google sheets table nicely in Python?
+    * How can I print my [Google Sheets](https://www.google.co.uk/sheets/about/) table nicely in Python?
 [Link](https://www.delftstack.com/howto/python/data-in-table-format-python/)
     * How do I shutdown my Python program?
 [Link](https://stackoverflow.com/questions/2823472/is-there-a-method-that-tells-my-program-to-quit)
     * How can I add randomness in Python?
 [Link](https://www.geeksforgeeks.org/python-random-sample-function/)
     * How can I add the date the user has submitted feedback and or completed the quiz?
 [Link](https://docs.python.org/3/library/datetime.html#strftime-strptime-behavior)